dltslt/BL-Boron-Setup/setup.md

   - `sudo apt install powertop tlp iotop strace`
 - take advantage of the custom config files for `tlp` in `/etc/tlp.d`
   - create custom files in there, need to end in `.conf`
-  - my files are provided
+  - my files are provided and customized to my needs and hardware
     - *01-service.conf*, *02-cpu.conf* and *03-devices.conf*
     - validate your `DISK_DEVICES` in *03-devices.conf*
-    - also i allowed usb autosuspend for the wacom touch device
+    - also I allowed usb autosuspend for the wacom touch device
 - run `tlp` with `sudo tlp start`
   - follow instructions, if something is not running
 - check various system settings and applied configuration